kwasniew/hyperbook/manuscript/ch6.md

 `LoadLatestPosts` uses browser Fetch API to get data from the server.
 When the data arrives, it invokes a simple state transition function to set the posts in the local state.
 Since `fetch` causes side effects (going over the wire with HTTP) it makes your entire program side-effectful.

 ## Understanding "effects as data"
 It only takes one innocent `fetch` call to make all your code impure.
 Fetching the data in your code is manageable when the app is small.
 Unfortunately, it makes it harder to think about the app when you have lots of functions all with their own fetch calls.

-Note: If you’re familiar with Redux then it will be similar to dispatching actions from reducers discussion.
-You don’t want to break the purity of the reducers in Redux, and you don’t want that in Hyperapp.
+Also, with impure calls spread all over the place the testability suffers.
 You may be used to mocking `fetch` in your tests, but have you ever asked yourself why you have to do that?

-Let’s do a thought experiment in code.
-How can we represent the effect (making a fetch request) as a data structure?
+Let’s make a thought experiment in code.
+How can we represent the effect (making a fetch call) as a data structure?
 ```js
 const SetPosts = (state, posts) => ({
   ...state,